David Crosby: The Byrds

 Crosby briefly studied drama at Santa Barbara City College before dropping out to pursue a career in music.
 He performed with singer Terry Callier in Chicago and Greenwich Village, but the duo failed to obtain a recording contract.
-He also performed with Les Baxter's Balladeers in 1964/1965 and published four singles in 1965, including a cover of the Beatles' song, Michelle.
+He also performed with Les Baxter's Balladeers in 1964.
 With the help of producer Jim Dickson, Crosby recorded his first solo session in 1963, with a cover of a song by Ray Charles.
 Miriam Makeba was on tour and in Chicago at the time with her band, which included Jim McGuinn, a multi-instrumentalist who later dropped his first name and began to go by his middle name, Roger McGuinn.
 Callier introduced Crosby to McGuinn and Gene Clark, who were then performing by the name the Jet Set.
 Crosby joined them, and they were augmented by drummer Michael Clarke, at which point Crosby attempted, unsuccessfully, to play bass.
 Late in 1964, Chris Hillman joined the band as bassist, and Crosby relieved Gene Clark of rhythm guitar duties.

 Through connections that Jim Dickson (The Byrds' manager) had with Bob Dylan's music publisher, the band obtained a demo acetate disc of Dylan's "Mr. Tambourine Man" and recorded a version of the song, featuring McGuinn's twelve-string guitar as well as McGuinn, Crosby, and Clark's vocal harmonies.
 The song was a massive hit, reaching No. 1 in the charts in the United States and the United Kingdom during 1965.
 While McGuinn originated the Byrds' trademark 12-string guitar sound, Crosby was responsible for the soaring harmonies and often unusual phrasing of their songs.
 While he did not sing lead vocals on either of the first two albums, he sang lead on the bridge in their second single "All I Really Want to Do."